LdBeth/swift-totp/readme.md

 Passwords are stored in macOS keychain so you can manage it through Keychain.app.

+Note that secrete is assumed in base 32 format.

 ## GPLv3 License

 Copyright (C) 2023 by LdBeth